Skip to content

 Breakfast, Dinner

-This morning, enjoy a guided walk through the historic Aikawa area, where miners, merchants, and government officials lived during Sado Island’s mining era.
-The tour includes the remains of the Sado Magistrate’s Office and offers insight into the social and official life of the island’s residents during this fascinating period of history.
+A guided morning walk through the Aikawa historic district, where Sado's miners, merchants and government officials lived during the island's gold rush.
+The remains of the Sado Magistrate's Office give you the official side of the story.

 Breakfast, Dinner

-Murakami is also one of the northernmost areas of Japanese green tea production, with a rich 400-year history.
-Known for its mellow flavour and low astringency, this tea thrives despite harsh winters and heavy snowfall.
-You will have the opportunity to taste this prized tea paired with a traditional Japanese sweet at a local tea shop, an authentic cultural experience.
+Murakami is also one of the northernmost green tea producing areas in Japan, with a 400 year history.
+The tea is mellow and low in astringency, which makes sense when you taste it.
+You'll try it paired with a traditional Japanese sweet at a local tea shop.

 Tsukioka Onsen (Kaho)